bmjoseph/Song-Analysis/report/final_song_analysis.md

 ![](final_song_analysis_files/figure-markdown_github/create%20a%20plot-1.png)

 As you can see, repition has generally increased (points are farther down) througout Taylor's career.
-Her first two albums and *Fearless Platinium* are almost identicl (the low outlier in *Fearless Platinum* is "Untouchable" which actually wasn't written by Taylor).
+Her first two albums and *Fearless Platinium* are almost identical (the low outlier in *Fearless Platinum* is "Untouchable" which actually wasn't written by Taylor).
 *Speak Now* is pretty similar as well, but much less spread out.
 This may be because she wrote all those songs entirely by herself, so the songwriting tastes of other artists didn't come in and add variation.
 *Red* felt to me like a true blend of country songs and pop songs, and that's reflected by the large amoung of variation.
 The last two albums are closer to true pop and have noticably more repition.
 It is interesting how close together the songs are in *Reputation*.
 Every song on *Reputation* had co-authors, so this may be more indicitive of the cohesive sound throughout the album than anything else.